ubc-library-rc/dri-needs-assessment/it.md

 **Recommendation 2:** As UBC ARC and UBC Library are also leaders in these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;

-**Finding 3:** Participants in focus groups noted that finding the right service is challenging;
+**Finding 3:** It was noted in both the survey and focus groups that it is very challenging to find accurate and up-to-date guidance on the intersections of privacy, security, and compliance.

-**Recommendation 3:** Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.
+**Recommendation 3:** The UBC IT portfolio is responsible for creating the policies and guidelines for researchers to adhere to, but UBC Ethics gets the bulk of questions about compliance.
+This gap should be bridged with resources centralized in a single location to support researchers in their ability to conduct research that properly protects research participants.

 ## Highlights